britram/taps-transports/draft-ietf-taps-transports.md

   to UDP.
 - Abandoning messages of lower priority in case of a send buffer shortage.

 SCTP supports multi-homing.
 Each SCTP endpoint uses a list of IP-addresses and a single port number.
 These addresses can be any mixture of IPv4 and IPv6 addresses.
 These addresses are negotiated during the handshake and the address re-configuration extension specified in {{RFC5061}} in combination with
 {{RFC4895}} can be used to change these addresses in an authenticated way during the livetime of an SCTP association.
 This allows for transport layer mobility.
 Multiple addresses are used for improved resilience.
-If a remote address becomes unreachable, the traffic is switched over to a reachable one, if one exists.
+If a remote address becomes unreachable, the traffic is switched over to a reachable one, if one exists. {{I-D.ietf-tsvwg-sctp-failover}} specifies a quicker failover operation reducing the latency of the failover.
-Each SCTP end-point supervises continuously the reachability of all peer addresses using a heartbeat mechanism.

 For securing user messages, the use of TLS over SCTP has been specified in
 {{RFC3436}}.
 However, this solution does not support all services provided